deanpoulos/SeventhSeal/README.md

 # SeventhSeal
 ## Dedication
-I dedicate this project to my friend Lyndon who has helped inspire an attitude of entrepreneurship and dedication to creativity, ideas and financial freedom.
+I dedicate this project to my friend Lyndon who has helped inspire entreprenuership.
 ## Introduction
-At this point I wish to explore various trading strategies which employ some form of machine learning to successfully predict price action of cryptocurrency assets.
+At this point I wish to explore various trading strategies which utilise some form of machine learning to successfully predict price action of cryptocurrency assets.
+## Guide
+ - Insert your Binance API/Secret key to keys.py (this will be ignored by git add)
+ - Download new .csv data using `python3 -i API-Interface.py` then `get_all_binance("BTCUSDT", "1m", save=True")`
+ - Plot 1d BTCUSDT price data by running `python3 Plotter.py`
 ## Todo
  - [x] Interface with Binance API
  - [x] Plot historical price data of Bitcoin
+ - [ ] Split 1d dataset into training and test data
+ - [ ] Write DNN skeleton with data loaders
- - [ ] Write simple convolutional network
+ - [ ] Write 1 layer neural network